FredKSchott/snowpack/docs/docs/04-features.md

 import './style.css'
 ```

 Snowpack supports basic CSS imports inside of your JavaScript files.
-While this isn't natively supported by any browser today, Snowpack's dev server and build pipeline both handle this for you.
+When you import a CSS file via the `import` keyword, Snowpack will automatically apply those styles to the page.
+This works for CSS and compile-to-CSS languages like Sass & Less.

-Snowpack also supports any popular CSS-in-JS library.
-If you prefer to avoid these non-standard CSS imports, check out [csz](https://github.com/lukejacksonn/csz).
-CSZ is a run-time CSS module library with support for SASS-like syntax/selectors.
+If you prefer, Snowpack also supports any popular CSS-in-JS library for styling.

 ### Import CSS Modules